jeremyshantz/Data-Analysis-Human-Activity-Recognition-Using-Smartphones-/CodeBook.md

 * mean.frequency.BodyAccMag.std
   * data type: number
   * description: The mean of the frequency.BodyAccMag.std variable from the UCI HAR Dataset.
-* mean.frequency.BodyBodyAccJerkMag.mean
+* mean.frequency.BodyAccJerkMag.mean
   * data type: number
-  * description: The mean of the frequency.BodyBodyAccJerkMag.mean variable from the UCI HAR Dataset.
+  * description: The mean of the frequency.BodyAccJerkMag.mean variable from the UCI HAR Dataset.
-* mean.frequency.BodyBodyAccJerkMag.std
+* mean.frequency.BodyAccJerkMag.std
   * data type: number
-  * description: The mean of the frequency.BodyBodyAccJerkMag.std variable from the UCI HAR Dataset.
+  * description: The mean of the frequency.BodyAccJerkMag.std variable from the UCI HAR Dataset.
-* mean.frequency.BodyBodyGyroMag.mean
+* mean.frequency.BodyGyroMag.mean
   * data type: number
-  * description: The mean of the frequency.BodyBodyGyroMag.mean variable from the UCI HAR Dataset.
+  * description: The mean of the frequency.BodyGyroMag.mean variable from the UCI HAR Dataset.
-* mean.frequency.BodyBodyGyroMag.std
+* mean.frequency.BodyGyroMag.std
   * data type: number
-  * description: The mean of the frequency.BodyBodyGyroMag.std variable from the UCI HAR Dataset.
+  * description: The mean of the frequency.BodyGyroMag.std variable from the UCI HAR Dataset.
-* mean.frequency.BodyBodyGyroJerkMag.mean
+* mean.frequency.BodyGyroJerkMag.mean
   * data type: number
-  * description: The mean of the frequency.BodyBodyGyroJerkMag.mean variable from the UCI HAR Dataset.
+  * description: The mean of the frequency.BodyGyroJerkMag.mean variable from the UCI HAR Dataset.
-* mean.frequency.BodyBodyGyroJerkMag.std
+* mean.frequency.BodyGyroJerkMag.std
   * data type: number
-  * description: The mean of the frequency.BodyBodyGyroJerkMag.std  variable from the UCI HAR Dataset.
+  * description: The mean of the frequency.BodyGyroJerkMag.std  variable from the UCI HAR Dataset.